Authoritarian Dog Rules in Bushy and Richmond Park Plus Other Areas Across the UK

 The Park and the gamekeeper do an excellent job with the two herds of Fallow and Red Deer they manage

-However, if we allow this imposition to happen in Royal Parks we will probably see our ability to properly exercise our pets in many other areas such as woods and the countryside.
+However, if we allow this imposition to happen in Royal Parks we will probably see our ability to properly exercise our pets in many other areas such as the woods and the countryside curtailed by faceless quangos.

 That is why I believe mission creep will happen, one group, does it and the other follows suit.
 A perfect example of this is Home Park at the back of Hampton Court.
 They are not a Royal Park but they have deer. and they followed suit last. year.